-Check out these children’s books to celebrate Black History Month.
+Check out these children’s books about Black History.
 Each book includes an accompanying art activity idea from Anna Harpe of KidLitCrafts.

 Everyone’s bookshelf tells a story, don’t you think?